 70 Is The New 62

 What is the best age to claim your Social Security benefits?
-Most people do so soon after age 62 but, most of us should delay until age 70 to claim your benefit.
+Most people do so soon after age 62 but, most of us should delay until age 70.

 - You may claim your benefit anytime between age 62 and 70 regardless of when you actually retire.
-There is no reason to wait beyond age 70 as your benefit is maximized at that age.
+Your benefit is maximized at age 70.

 - For each year you claim earlier than your so-called normal retirement age (66 or 67, depending what year you were born), the benefit is reduced by ~6%.
 For each year you delay beyond your normal retirement age, your benefit is increased by 8%.